nijat-niyazov/shop-list-vanilla-ts/README.md

 - TypeScript: A tool that helps write safer JavaScript code.
 - DOM API: Using JavaScript to change what's on the webpage.
-- HTML/CSS: Basic stuff for how the app looks and behaves.
+- HTML/CSS: Skeleton of App
+- Tailwind CDN: Used as style framework

 ## Getting Started